dancrossley/MAAD-AF/README.md

 - Administrator rights and PowerShell Gallery access for dependency installation
 - Microsoft 365 / Entra test or approved customer tenant

+* Note: if you have previously run older versions MAAD on the same host, you may run into PowerShell module and dependency errors.
+Try to test using a new and clean VM.
+If that is not possible check out the guidance here: [Environment Hygiene](https://github.com/dancrossley/MAAD-AF/wiki#environment-hygiene)

 ## Quick Start

 Clone the repository, open an elevated Windows PowerShell 5.1 session, and launch the tool: